haesleinhuepf/git-bob/docs/installation-tutorial.md

 pip install git-bob==0.16.0
 ```

+If your project does not contain a `requirements.txt` file, remove the line `pip install -r requirements.txt`.

 ## Step 2: Creating an OpenAI API Key

 We navigate to the [openai API website](https://openai.com/index/openai-api/) and log in.